datacosmos-br/db-operator/docs/creatingdatabases.md

 spec:
   instance: example-gsql # This has to be match with DbInstance name
   deletionProtected: false # Protection to not delete database when custom resource is deleted
-  backup:
-    enable: false # turn it to true when you want to use back up feature. currently only support postgres
-    cron: "0 0 * * *"
   credentials:
     secretName: example-db-credentials # DB Operator will create secret with this name. it contains db name, user, password
     setOwnerReference: false # Should secret be removed when a database is removed